VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 * **Partition the Service Bus:** We could partition the Service Bus to avoid throttling when the volume of messages that the system is sending approaches the maximum throughput that the Service Bus can handle.
 Possible partitioning schemes include; using separate topics for different message types, or using multiple, similar topics and listening to them all on a round-robin to spread the load.
 For a detailed discussion of this issue, see Chapter 11, "Asynchronous Communication and Message Buses" in _Scalability Rules: 50 Principles for Scaling Web Sites_ by Abbott and Fisher (Addison-Wesley 2011).

-**GaryPersona:** Not all messages have the same importance.
-You could also use seprate, prioritized message buses to handle different messge types or even consider not using a message bus for some messages.
+> **GaryPersona:** Not all messages have the same importance.
+You could
+> also use seprate, prioritized message buses to handle different messge
+> types or even consider not using a message bus for some messages.

+> **JanaPersona:** Treat the Service Bus just like any other critical
+> component of your system.
+This means you should ensure that you
+> service bus can be scaled.
+Also, remember, not all data has equivalent
+> value to your business.
+Just because you have a Service Bus, doesn't
+> mean everything has to go through it.
+It's prudent to eliminate low
+> value, high cost traffic.

 * **Partition the data:** The system stores different types of data in different partitions.
 You can see in the bootstrapping code how the different bounded contexts use different connection strings to connect to the SQL Database instance.
 However, the system currently uses a single SQL Database instance and we could change this to use multiple different instances, each holding a specific set of data that the system uses.
 For example the the orders and registrations bounded context could use different SQL Database instances for the different read-models.
 We could also consider using the Federations feature to use sharding to scale out some of the SQL Database instances.

+> "Data persistence is the hardest technical problem most scalable SaaS
+> businesses face."
+> Evan Cooke, CTO, Twilio

-**JanaPersona:** Where the system stores data in Windows Azure table storage, we chose keys to partition the data for scalability.
-As an alternative to using SQL Database federations to shard the data we could move some of the read-model data currently in the SQL Database instance to either Windows Azure table storage or blob storage.
+> **JanaPersona:** Where the system stores data in Windows Azure table
+> storage, we chose keys to partition the data for scalability.
+As an
+> alternative to using SQL Database federations to shard the data we
+> could move some of the read-model data currently in the SQL Database
+> instance to either Windows Azure table storage or blob storage.

 * **Store and forward:** We introduced the store and forward design in the previous section that discuss performance improvement.
 By batching multiple operations, you not only reduce the number of round-trips to the data store and reduce the latency in the system, you also enhace the scalability of the system because fewer requests reduces the stress on the data store.

 * **Listen for and react to throttling indicators:** Currently, the system uses the [Transient Fault Handling Application Block][tfhab] to detect transient error conditions such as throttling indicators from the Windows Azure Service Bus, the SQL Database instance, and Windows Azure table storage.
 The system uses the block to implement retries in these scenarios, typically by using an exponential back-off strategy.
 However, a single worker role instance might be processing a large number of messages in parallel which results in throttling errors on all the threads.
 In this case, we would like to dynamically reduce the degree of parallelism as a way to proactively avoid encountering throttling behavior and having to make multiple retries.

-**JanaPersona:** For an example of implementing dynamic throttling within the application to avoid throttling from the service, see the way that the **Start ** method in the **EventStoreBusPublisher** class manages the degree of parallelism that it uses to send messages.
-Ideally, you should design your application to avoid reaching the point where it starts being throttled by a service.
+> **JanaPersona:** For an example of implementing dynamic throttling
+> within the application to avoid throttling from the service, see the
+> way that the **Start ** method in the **EventStoreBusPublisher** class
+> manages the degree of parallelism that it uses to send messages.
+> Ideally, you should design your application to avoid reaching the
+> point where it starts being throttled by a service.

-**PoePersona:** Each service (Windows Azure Service Bus, SQL Database, Windows Azure storage) has its own particular way of implementing throttling behavior and notifying you when it is placed under heavy load.
+> **PoePersona:** Each service (Windows Azure Service Bus, SQL Database,
+> Windows Azure storage) has its own particular way of implementing
+> throttling behavior and notifying you when it is placed under heavy
+> load.
 For example, see [SQL Azure Throttling][sqlthrottle].
+It's
-It's important to be aware of all the throttling that your application may be subject in different services that your application uses.
+> important to be aware of all the throttling that your application may
+> be subject in different services that your application uses.

 For some additional information relating to scalability, see:

 * [Windows Azure Storage Abstractions and their Scalability Targets][wascale]
 * [Best Practices for Performance Improvements Using Service Bus Brokered Messaging][sbscale]

+It's important not to get the false sense of optimism when it comes to scalability and high availability.
+While with many of the suggested practices, the applications tend to scale more efficiently and become more resilient to failure, they are still prone to high demand bottlenecks.
+Make sure to allocate sufficient time for performance testing and for meeting your performance goals.

 # No downtime migration